Microsoft/azure-docs.cs-cz/articles/iot-edge/how-to-install-iot-edge-linux.md

 ## <a name="next-steps"></a>Další kroky

-Teď, když máte nainstalovanou IoT Edge zařízení s nainstalovaným modulem runtime, můžete [nasadit IoT Edge moduly](how-to-deploy-modules-portal.md).
+Now that you have an IoT Edge device provisioned with the runtime installed, you can [deploy IoT Edge modules](how-to-deploy-modules-portal.md).

-Pokud máte problémy s instalací modulu runtime IoT Edge správně, podívejte se na stránku [Poradce při potížích](troubleshoot.md) .
+If you are having problems with the IoT Edge runtime installing properly, check out the [troubleshooting](troubleshoot.md) page.

-Chcete-li aktualizovat existující instalaci na nejnovější verzi IoT Edge, přečtěte si téma [aktualizace procesu démona zabezpečení IoT Edge a modulu runtime](how-to-update-iot-edge.md).
+To update an existing installation to the newest version of IoT Edge, see [Update the IoT Edge security daemon and runtime](how-to-update-iot-edge.md).